RiFactor/next-app/Notes.md

 page, layout, loading, not-found, error (can also create error files on diff routes for custom errors) global-error.tsx // for global (root) layout errors - won't be captured in error.tsx file

+page (display markup to user) OR route (handle HTTP request) file in a folder - not both.
+'api' folder name - not required but good practise

 ### Markdown

 bash / shell / js / ts / tsx